 Read Niall Dickson's article in the Health Service Journal: Why integration must not be dismissed as a fad.

 The NHS Confederation is holding three launch events across the country.

-If you're an STP/ICS lead, programme directors, chairs, clinical leads, Local government representatives and communications directors, book your free place for the events in London, Leicester and Leeds.
+If you're an STP/ICS lead, programme directors, chairs, clinical leads, Local government representatives and communications directors, book your free place for the launch event in London.